A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Background

-Prior work established four metrics for evaluating workload estimation algorithms: Sensitivity, Diagnosticity, Suitability, and Generalizability~\cite{heard2018survey}.
+Prior work established four metrics for evaluating workload estimation algorithms: Sensitivity, Diagnosticity, Suitability, and Generalizability \citep{heard2018survey}.
 Sensitivity represents an algorithm's ability to reliably detect workload levels (i.e., \(\geq\) 80\% accuracy or \(\leq\) 5 root mean squared error (RMSE)).
 Diagnosticity refers to the capability of detecting different types of workload.
 Suitability refers to an algorithm's ability to assess the complete overall workload state.
 The last metric, generalizability, refers to the algorithm's ability to generalize across individuals and tasks.
-This metric defines ``generalizing across tasks" as an algorithms capacity to asses the complete overall workload state (i.e., each workload component) and defines ``generalizing across individuals" as an algorithms capacity to maintain an accuracy of \(\geq\) 80\% or an RMSE \(\leq\)5 for all individuals.
+This metric defines ``generalizing across tasks" as an algorithm's capacity to asses all seven workload components and defines ``generalizing across individuals" as an algorithm's capacity to maintain an accuracy of \(\geq\) 80\% or an RMSE \(\leq\)5 for all individuals.